-Revenues related to long-term contracts for customized network solutions are recognized using the percentage-of-completion method.
+Revenues related to long-term contracts for customized network solutions are recognized using the percentage-ofcompletion method.
 In using the percentage-of-completion method, we generally apply the cost-to-cost method of accounting where sales and profits are recorded based on the ratio of costs incurred to estimated total costs at completion.
 Contracts are combined when specific aggregation criteria are met including when the contracts are in substance an arrangement to perform a single project with a customer; the contracts are negotiated as a package in the same economic environment with an overall profit objective; the contracts require interrelated activities with common costs that cannot be separately identified with, or reasonably allocated to the elements, phases or units of output and the contracts are performed concurrently or in a continuous sequence under the same project management at the same location or at different locations in the same general vicinity.
-Recognition of profit on long-term contracts requires estimates of the total contract value, the total cost at completion on the arrangements as well as whether a loss is expected to be incurred on the contract.
+Recognition of profit on long-term contracts requires estimates of the total contract value, the total cost at completion and the measurement of progress towards completion.
+Significant judgment is required when estimating total contract costs and progress to completion on the arrangements as well as whether a loss is expected to be incurred on the contract.
 Amounts representing contract change orders, claims or other items are included in sales only when they can be reliably estimated and realization is probable.
 When adjustments in contract value or estimated costs are determined, any changes from prior estimates are reflected in earnings in the current period.
 Anticipated losses on contracts or programs in progress are charged to earnings when identified.